Six Tax Deadlines for October 15

 4. SEP IRA contribution deadline

 If you filed for a federal tax extension, Oct.
-15 is the deadline to contribute to your employee’s 2023 SEP IRA accounts.
+15 was the deadline to contribute to your employee’s 2023 SEP IRA accounts.
 The contribution deadline for this type of IRA aligns with your federal income tax return deadline, which includes any granted extensions.

 Making contributions to this type of IRA could lower your tax liability since you can claim them as a tax deduction on your return; however, it’s important to keep in mind that the IRS only allows you to deduct up to 25% of employee compensation (or the amount of your contributions, whichever is lower).